History & Staff

 Funeral Director, Embalmer

 Erik Wiklund was born and raised in Madison, Wisconsin.
 In 2010 he graduated from Milwaukee Area Technical College, with a degree in Mortuary Science.
-Prior to working for Musgrove Family Mortuary, Erik worked for several funeral homes in Madison as well as Albuquerque, New Mexico.
+Prior to working for Musgrove Mortuary, Erik worked for several funeral homes in Madison as well as Albuquerque, New Mexico.
 He enjoys woodworking, camping, music and art.

 Shannon Martin Wilson is a Funeral Director and Administrator.
 She was born and raised in Lane County, in a small town just outside of Eugene, Oregon.
 She finished high school and started a family.
 Shannon was a stay at home mom while her children were young, then started working when they started school.